25 Common Business Acronyms (Updated 2026)

 In the business world, which often runs at a breakneck speed, it’s vital that necessary information can be communicated quickly and easily between individuals, teams, stakeholders, and management.
 This is where acronyms step in.

+Acronyms are words formed from the first letters of other words or expressions.
 For this reason, acronyms are ideal for use in high-pressure situations, where it’s necessary to communicate a lot of information in as few words as possible.
 When everyone is cued into the acronyms’ meanings, there’s no need to explain the concepts they stand for any further.
+Below are listed 25 of the most commonly used acronyms in business settings.

-Below are 25 of the most commonly used acronyms in business settings.
-Many of these are KPIs; others describe specific aspects of business operations.
+You can read more about these acronyms (and many others) below.
+While most are KPIs; others describe specific aspects of business operations.
 Ultimately, using acronyms provides tremendous potential for streamlined, optimized communication at all levels of your organization.

 A measure of the profitability of an investment.
 Found by dividing the net profit by cost of investment, ROI is one of the most common and important metrics for ascertaining an asset’s value.
 ROIs are used in numerous contexts across industries as varied as education, real estate, and tech.

 KPIs are measurable values that demonstrate how effectively a company is achieving key business objectives.
 They are often visualized as widgets on performance-tracking dashboards, such as those from Plecto.
-Plecto dashboards can host a wide range of prebuilt KPI widgets—and have the potential to host more of your own creation.
+Plecto's real-time dashboards can host a wide range of prebuilt KPI widgets—and have the potential to host more of your own creation.

 Software for managing a company's interactions with current and potential customers.
 Well-known CRMs include Salesforce, HubSpot, and Pipedrive—and all three of these CRMs can be integrated with Plecto.

 ERP is a type of software used to manage day-to-day business activities such as accounting, procurement, project management, risk management, and supply chain operations.
-Microsoft Dynamics and Zoho are two well-known ERPs that integrate with Plecto, allowing for the full range of their capabilities to be enhanced with Plecto’s data dashboards.

 B2C refers to transactions between a business and consumers.
 The number of B2C enterprises is basically endless—they range from online booking and food delivery companies, to travel booking and e-commerce firms.

 CAC is one of the core sales-related KPIs.
 It’s the mean (average) cost of obtaining one new customer.
 Find your CAC by adding together all marketing and sales expenditures in a period, and dividing by the number of new customers obtained in that time.
-These expenditures can include ad spend, salaries, marketing tool subscriptions, promotional materials, and upgrade costs—basically, everything in the kitchen sink.
-In short, you can think of CAC as a type of ROI for obtaining new customers.

 CLV is the total revenue a business can reasonably expect from a single customer account throughout the business relationship.
 Also called Lifetime Value (LTV), CLV measures the total revenue a business can reasonably expect from a single customer account through the entire course of their relationship.
-The “basic” formula for CLV consists of multiplying average purchase value, purchase frequency, and customer lifespan together, although this formula has several more advanced variations.
-Knowing your CLV can help fine-tune your marketing strategy, inform your product development, and streamline your customer acquisition and retention processes.

 9. COGS (Cost of Goods Sold)